PoisotLab/ms_network_prediction/manuscript.md

 to sample species interaction empirically is a considerable task.
-However, inferring interactions through proxies and other frameworks could prove to be promising [@Morales-Castilla2015InfBio], and requires representing (and constraining?) interaction networks in a variety of ways.
+However, inferring interactions through proxies and other frameworks could prove to be promising [@Morales-Castilla2015InfBio], and requires representing (and constraining?) interaction networks in a variety of ways, primarily graphs or matrices.

+In a graph, each species is represented as a node and each interaction as an edge [@Delmas2018AnaEco, @Pascual2006EcoNet], thus the value/form an edge takes is a representation of the interaction.
+When using a matrix format we can uses two approaches, namely bipartite networks where we have two interacting species guilds and have one guild be represented by rows and the other by columns e.g. hosts and parasites or we can use unipartite networks where each species *appears* twice - both as a row and column species.
+For a presence/absence interaction network, the matrix is filled with 1 and 0 representing an interaction and an absence of interaction respectfully [@Dunne2006NetStr].

 The representation of species interactions or interaction networks in the form of graphs and matrices is quite effective for their description and analysis.
-It allows the calculation of many network properties (do we list some?), which some of can even be use to help the prediction of further interactions, by for example applying a constraint on the possible number of links based on the number of species present [@MacDonald2020RevLin].
+It allows the calculation of many network properties (particularly pertaining to structure), some of which can even be use to help the prediction of further interactions, by for example applying a constraint on the possible number of links based on the number of species present [@MacDonald2020RevLin].

-In a graph, each species is represented as a node and each interaction as an edge [@Delmas2018AnaEco, @Pascual2006EcoNet], whereas two nodes linked by and edge represents a species interaction.
-When the matrix format is used, each row represents a consumer species and each column represents a ressource species.
-For a presence/absence interaction network, the matrix is filled with 1 and 0 representing an interaction and an absence of interaction respectfully [@Dunne2006NetStr].

  (older stuff)

 Species interaction encompass every action occurring between any set